-We derive a portion of our revenues from long-term, fixed price or turnkey projects or from technically complex projects that are awarded on a competitive basis and can take many months, or even years, to complete.
-Such contracts involve substantial risks, including the possibility that we may underbid and the fact that we typically assume substantially all of the risks associated with completing the project and the post-completion warranty obligations.
-These risks include the project's technical risk, meaning that we must tailor our products and systems to satisfy the technical requirements of a project even though, at the time we are awarded the project, we may not have previously produced such a product or system.
-The revenue, cost and gross profit realized on such contracts can vary, sometimes substantially, from our original projections because of changes in conditions, including but not limited to:
+We derive a portion of our revenues from long-term, fixed price and turnkey projects and from other technologically complex projects that can take many months, or even years, to complete.
+Such contracts typically involve substantial risks, including the possibility that we may underbid and consequently have no means of recouping the actual costs incurred, and the assumption of a large portion of the risks associated with completing related projects, including the warranty obligations.
+Some projects involve technological risks, including in cases where we are required to modify our existing products and systems to satisfy the technical requirements of a project, integrate our products and systems into the existing infrastructure at the installation site, or undertake ancillary activities such as civil works at the installation site.
+Our revenue, cost and gross profit realized on such contracts can vary, sometimes substantially, from our original projections for numerous reasons, including:

-- unanticipated technical problems with the equipment being supplied or developed by us which may require us to incur incremental expenses to remedy the problem, - changes in the cost of components, materials or labor, - difficulties in obtaining required governmental permits or approvals, - project modifications that create unanticipated costs, - delays caused by force majeure or local weather and geological conditions, including natural disasters, - · customer delays, - shortages of construction equipment, - · changes in law or government policy, - supply bottlenecks, especially of key components, and - suppliers', subcontractors' or consortium partners' failure to perform.
+- unanticipated design and technical issues with the scope of supply, including modification or integration of supplied products and systems that may require us to incur incremental expenses to remedy such issues, - the quality and efficacy of our products and services cannot be tested and proven in all situations and environments and may lead to premature failure or unplanned degradation of products, - changes in the cost of components, materials or labor, - difficulties in obtaining required governmental permits or approvals, - project modifications that create unanticipated costs, - delays caused by customers, force majeure or local weather and geological conditions, including natural disasters, - shortages of construction equipment, - changes in law or government policy, - supply bottlenecks, especially of key components, - suppliers', subcontractors' or consortium partners' failure to perform or delay in performance, - issues pertaining to licensing and intellectual property rights, - · diversion of management focus due to responding to unforeseen issues, and - loss of follow-on work.

-These risks are exacerbated if the duration of the project is extended because then there is an increased risk that the circumstances upon which we originally bid and quoted a price change in a manner that increases our costs.
+These risks are exacerbated if a project is delayed because the circumstances upon which we originally bid and quoted a price may have changed in a manner that increases our costs or other liabilities relating to the project.
 In addition, we sometimes bear the risk of delays caused by unexpected conditions or events.
-Our project contracts often make us subject to penalties or damages if we cannot complete portions of the project in accordance with agreed-upon time limits and guaranteed performance levels.
+Our project contracts often subject us to penalties or damages if we cannot complete a project in accordance with the agreed-upon schedule and contractual guarantees.
+In certain cases, we may be required to pay back to a customer all or a portion of the contract price as well as potential damages (which may significantly exceed the contract price), if we fail to meet contractual obligations.